rdg922/hackathon/README.md

 ## Features

-- **Overhauled UI/UX**: We've redesigned the website with a flat, modern look to make it easier for people to understand the main selling points of the product.
+- **Overhauled UI/UX**: We've redesigned the website with a flat, modern look to make it easier for customers to understand the main selling points of the product.
-- **3D Car Model**: As a nod to the Dino Luzzi Racing team, we've included the Dino Luzzi racecar in the the website.
+- **Interactive 3d Scene**: As a nod to the Dino Luzzi Racing team, we've included the Dino Luzzi racecar in the the website.
 This adds an interactive element to the site to engage with customers and present information in a novel and interesting way.

 ## Setup Instructions